reactive-python/reactpy/docs/source/guides/getting-started/running-idom.rst

 The first thing you'll need to do if you want to run IDOM in production is choose a backend implementation and follow its documentation on how to create and run an application.
-This is the backend :ref:`you probably chose <Built-in Backends>` when installing IDOM.
+This is the backend :ref:`you probably chose <Native Backends>` when installing IDOM.
 Then you'll need to configure that application with an IDOM view.
 We show the basics of how to set up, and then run, each supported backend below, but all implementations will follow a pattern similar to the following: